minetest-mods/named_waypoints/readme.md

 "``/named_waypoints_discover_all <waypoints_type>``" and "``/named_waypoints_undiscover_all <waypoints_type>``" will set all existing waypoints of the provided type to be either discovered or not discovered by you.
 It can be useful for a server administrator to "know all and see all" as it were.
 Note that visibility item and range limitations still apply.

+## personal_log integration

+If you have the personal_log mod installed, the default waypoint-discovery notification popup will include an option to log the location of the just-discovered waypoint.
+It will create a log entry for that player with the waypoint's name as its content.

 ## License

 This mod is released under the MIT license.